krz8/clog/README.md

 article written by a guest.
 In that case, you'd put the usual name into the config file, let all the other files inherit it, but in this one special bit of content, you'd add an `author` line to its metadata.

+First, clog should just walk the content tree, building up a list that represents everything found in that tree.
+File names can be anything, we won't worry about lexigraphical sorting or anything like that.
+The resulting list ought to be something like this

+    ((path #P"..." title "..." desc "..." date "..." etc etc)

+We'll build up the list by visiting every file, reading the form at the top of the file, and concatenating to that the defaults defined in the config file.
+Duplicate entries then are handled by the semantics of ASSOC and friends, so the file can easily override the defaults and so on.

+We should have some kind of updater that cleans up every entry in the list.
+For example, it should probably

+  - Nuke newlines and other crap from title and desc lines.
+  - Parse and replace date strings with actual universal time objects.
+  - Insert strings indicating the destination file (relative to site).

+Typically, then, this list can be sorted according to the DATE parameter, et voila, you have an index page.

+Right now we'll just use associative lists.
+Do you think we'll need hashes in the future?
+Nah.
+If speed becomes an issue, then the right answer is DEFSTRUCT (no, not even DEFCLASS).
+But right now, I like the flexibility of a simple list.

+Makes sense to use property lists instead of an assoc list for each content.
+This way, more natural forms can be written in the content and config with conversion.
+Well, okay, not property lists really;
+we'll use plain/simple lists that we manipulate with getf/setf.